Ten Years' War: History

-Uprising
+Cry of Yara uprising and the 10th of October Manifesto

 Céspedes and his followers had planned the uprising to begin 14 October, but it had to be moved up four days earlier, because the Spaniards had discovered their plan of revolt.
 In the early morning of 10 October, Céspedes issued the cry of independence, the "10th of October Manifesto" at La Demajagua, which signaled the start of an all-out military uprising against Spanish rule in Cuba.
 Céspedes freed his slaves and asked them to join the struggle.
-10 October is now commemorated in Cuba as a national holiday under the name Grito de Yara ("Cry of Yara").
+10 October is now commemorated in Cuba as a national holiday called the Cry of Yara (Spanish: Grito de Yara).Carlos Manuel de Céspedes called on men of all races to join the fight for freedom.
+He raised the new flag of an independent Cuba, and rang the Bell of La Demajagua to celebrate his proclamation from the steps of the sugar mill of the manifesto signed by him and 15 others.
+It cataloged Spain's mistreatment of Cuba and then expressed the movement's aims: